 After bringing the University of Massachusetts basketball program to national prominence in the ‘90s and resurrecting the Memphis basketball program in the 2000s, Calipari became the 22nd coach in UK history and seventh in the last 80 years.

-In addition to his National Coach of the Year honors in 1996, Calipari was a Naismith Coach of the Year finalist in 1994 and 1995.
+In addition to his Naismith National Coach of the Year honors in 1996, Calipari was a Naismith Coach of the Year finalist in 1994 and 1995.
 He was the USBWA District I Coach of the Year in 1993.

 Calipari left UMass in June of 1996 to become executive vice president of basketball operations and head coach of the New Jersey Nets.
 He led the Nets to a second-place finish in the NBA’s Atlantic Division and the playoffs in 1998, ending a five-year postseason drought for the franchise.
 The Nets’ 17-game turnaround from the previous year was the best that season in the NBA.

-Calipari began his coaching career at Kansas as a volunteer assistant under Ted Owens.
+Calipari, who is on the board of directors for the NABC, began his coaching career at Kansas as a volunteer assistant under Ted Owens.
 In 1983, he was hired as the recruiting coordinator at the University of Vermont, but he was swayed back to the nation’s heartland when Brown was hired as head coach at KU.
 He spent three seasons at Kansas (1982-85) before another three-year stint as an assistant coach to Paul Evans at Pittsburgh (1985-88).

 Calipari’s foundation, The Calipari Foundation, has raised millions of dollars to help the lives of those in need in the Commonwealth and across the country, and in 2010, he used a telethon to raise more than $1 million for victims of the devastating earthquake in Haiti.
 He followed that up with another telethon in 2012 that raised $1 million for victims of Superstorm Sandy.

-His foundation has also worked with and donated money to Samaritan’s Feet, the West Liberty Recovery Fund, 4 Paws for Ability, the Starkey Hearing Foundation, the Urban League of Lexington and the V Foundation.
+Calipari’s foundation has also worked with and donated money to Samaritan’s Feet, the West Liberty Recovery Fund, 4 Paws for Ability, the Starkey Hearing Foundation, the Urban League of Lexington and the V Foundation.
 Calipari has also headed up the EverFi Financial Literacy Program, which teaches students across Kentucky the importance of money management.